dariowho/Due/docs/models.rst

 Agent models
 ============
-Due comes with a collection of models that are ready to use on any corpus of Episodes.
+Due defines a framework for building and serving complex agents; it also comes with some simple models that are ready to use on any corpus of Episodes.

 Dummy
 -----